-The Bloomberg School awards several competitive, merit-based scholarships to accepted students who are pursuing a full-time degree program.
+The Bloomberg School awards several competitive, merit and need-based scholarships to accepted students who are pursuing a full-time degree program.

 Most institutional scholarships are administered by the academic departments or the MPH program office.
-Examples of institutional scholarships include the Sommer Scholars, Brown Scholars, and Johnson & Johnson Scholars.
+Examples of institutional scholarships include the Sommer Scholars and Johnson & Johnson Scholars.
 Availability of these scholarships can vary by department, degree program and from year to year.

 MASTER’S TUITION SCHOLARSHIP

 Some departments offer a Master’s Tuition Scholarship (MTS) to students in good academic standing in a two-year, full-time master’s program.
 The MTS is a 75% reduction in tuition for year two of an eight-term program.
 However, students in some programs do have the option of receiving a 25% reduction in tuition their first year and 50% in their second year.* Admitted students who choose the 25% MTS in year one and 50% in year two cannot change the distribution schedule after making the selection.
 Please contact your program of interest for information regarding MTS eligibility.